LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 - the **automated instantiation** of such a configuration;
 - a **use case** explaining the usage of the resulting Linked Data in scientific articles.

+{:.todo} Would a figure explaining the relation between module, component, configuration and instance be useful here?